Haider Aziz Safwi: Family

 Both Safwi and his wife Fatima belonged to the erstwhile Royal Family of Awadh and were Taluqdars.
 While Safwi belonged to Unnao, his wife belongs to the Royal Family of Gadia in Barabanki.

-Safwi’s elder son passed away in 2011 following a massive heart attack on the night following Safwi’s first election victory while his younger son is a student.
+Safwi’s elder son died in 2011 following a massive heart attack on the night following Safwi’s first election victory while his younger son is a student.